-On August 21, Dawn Carson, former office manager for United Brotherhood of Carpenters and Joiners Local 247, was sentenced in U.S. District Court for the District of Oregon to five years of probation and ordered to pay restitution in the amount of $5,509 for embezzling funds from the Portland union.
-She had been charged with stealing $6,900 in early March, and pleaded guilty later that month.
-The actions follow a probe by the U.S. Labor Department's Office of Labor-Management Standards.
+On November 5, Angela Webster, former office secretary for United Brotherhood of Carpenters and Joiners Local 943, pleaded guilty in U.S. District Court for the Northern District of Oklahoma to embezzlement of $13,015 in funds from the Tulsa-based union.
+She had been indicted in September.
+The actions follow a probe by the Labor Department's Office of Labor-Management Standards.